 It is about the food, the sustenance.

-the sun, access to water, location of your plot, predators...
+Soil, your climate, exposure tothe sun, access to water, location of your plot, predators...

 We've been fertilizing by mulching with green grass (before it goes to seed) covered with an inch of sand then covered with an inch of rotten wood.
 We have some chicken manure that we fertilize beans and greens with.
 After the crop is harvested we plant rye grass or Chinese vegetables.
-When the thick head is 6 to 8 inches high we turn it over.
+When the thick head is 6 to 8 inches high we turn it over.17 years Aki and I have done it this way.
+Kai can pick any 2 x 2 foot spot in the garden and pick enough worms for a day of fishing trout.

 Regards,